marcmelendez/txt2tangle/README.md

 As a matter of fact, the files for this project were created by **txt2tangle** from just two plain text files:
-`txt2tangle.txt`, which contains the information to generate this README file and the Makefile, among others, and `txt2tangle.txt`, which contains the C code to make the **txt2tangle** executable file.
+`txt2tangle.txt`, which contains the information to generate this README file and the Makefile, and `txt2tangle.txt`, which contains the C code to make the **txt2tangle** executable file.